Skip navigation

 This investment contributes to these four institutions enrolling over 100,000 total exclusively online graduate students a year, with over 75% of those students enrolling from out-of-state.
 But very few universities can compete on that scale, and it typically requires a major redirection of the overall institution to pursue that massive online growth.

-Competition for online graduate students is both local and national-here’s why See what burgers and fries can teach us about the state of grad program competition
+Competition for online graduate students is both local and national-here’s why.

 Individual programs with national recruitment goals don’t need to spend $17 million or more annually, of course.
 While marketing expenses beyond your immediate region will appear substantial compared to your other programs, marketing select programs nationally can contain that cost compared to the “all-in” approach of the online giants.
 Even on an individual program level, however, significant nationwide enrollment often depends on distinctive characteristics, like University of Maryland Global Campus’s military relationships and dominance in the cybersecurity market, or Georgia Tech’s innovative $7,000 online master’s in computer science.